2014 NFL draft: Supplemental draft

 The supplemental draft was held on July 10, 2014.
 For each player selected in the supplemental draft, the team forfeits its pick in that round in the draft of the following season.
 Four players were eligible, but for the second straight year no players were selected.

 Summary

 The Southeastern Conference (SEC) led all college athletic conferences in terms of first round selections with eleven, including the first two picks of the draft.
 For the first time since the league's second draft in 1937, no player from the University of Texas was selected.

-For the second year in succession — and only the second time since 1967 — no running back was selected in the first round.
-The first player taken at the position was Bishop Sankey who was selected in the second round with the 54th pick overall.
+For the second year in succession—and only the second time since 1967—no running back was selected in the first round.
+The first player taken at the position was Bishop Sankey, who was selected in the second round with the 54th overall pick.
 This is the latest point in the history of the draft for the first running back to be selected.